extrawurst/extrawurst.github.io/_posts/2019-12-15-make-alexa-toast-in-go.md

 Thanks to this all-in-one easy setup, I was productive very quickly and thanks to the 'golang' nickname, it was easy to find on the internet (good luck searching for `go`) - after all, go is not that new.

 I am not sure how much further I want to dig into go.
 Although I want to look more into the concurrency model before departing.
-I feel like go is a good middleground for small to mid size projects and the blazing fast compilation is definetely something I would miss.
+I feel like go is a good middle ground for small to mid size projects and the blazing fast compilation is definitely something I would miss.

-In certain areas I whish go would get away even further from its C-ancestors, but maybe I will think differently once I checked out `Rust` 😊.
+In certain areas I wish go would get away even further from its C-ancestors, but maybe I will think differently once I checked out `Rust` 😊.

 But for now, go remains my `goto`-language 😉 when it comes to AWS lambda functions.
 IMHO it's the best in the pool of natively supported languages.
 It is statically typed, compiled, safe and blazing fast.